 Public transport in Miami is overseen by Miami-Dade Transit (MDT) and consists of a fairly comprehensive bus network, a rail network and the Metromover, an automated 'people mover' that operates in Downtown Miami.

 The public transport network uses an integrated ticketing system, and fares can be paid for using a rechargeable smart card called the EASY Card.

-The bus system in Miami services the entire city, but expats will find that buses are often not on time due to traffic congestion.
-Most bus services tend to be fairly frequent and operate 24 hours a day, seven days a week.
-The frequency of Metrobuses varies from route to route.
+The bus system in Miami services the entire city, but buses often run late due to traffic congestion.
+Most bus services arrive frequently and there are a few 24-hour options.

-The Miami Metrorail system is a single line train system that serves the city and its surrounding areas.
+Metrorail and Metromover are Miami's answer to a subway.
+The Miami Metrorail system is a single-line train system that serves the city and its surrounding areas.
 The system consists of more than 20 stations and connects areas in the city centre to outlying suburbs.

 The Metrorail operates between 5am and midnight.
 Metrorail trains are fairly frequent, arriving every 12 minutes during peak hours.

 The Metromover is a free automated shuttle that runs a limited route.
 The Metromover is the quickest and most efficient way to get around central Miami.
 This option will help newcomers avoid expensive parking and the gridlocked traffic Miami is famous for.
 The Metromover runs every day of the week between 5am and midnight, and arrives every minute and a half during rush hours and every three minutes otherwise.